Available for RB & EB Low Roof Vans

 Tempshield bubble foil, with a down R-Value of 14.9, is sandwiched between the fiberglass top shell and ceiling panels.

 We built our leakers decades ago.
-The top is guaranteed not to leak under any weather conditions up or down.
+The top will not leak.
 Should a leak ever develop, it would be very easy to fix.

 Is the van roof cut-out reinforced?